johntruckenbrodt/pyroSAR/docs/general/installation.rst

 conda
 =====

-Starting with version 0.11, pyroSAR is also distributed via conda-forge and can easily be installed with
+Starting with version 0.11, pyroSAR is also distributed via `conda-forge <https://anaconda.org/conda-forge/pyrosar>`_ and can easily be installed with

 ::

-    conda install --channel conda-forge pyroSAR
+    conda install --channel conda-forge pyrosar

 This is by far the easiest way to work with pyroSAR on any operating system.